SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     "SELECT * FROM zdemo_abap_carr WHERE mandt = '123' INTO TABLE @DATA(itab2).
     ```

-- However, in classic ABAP, not in ABAP Cloud, you can use the [`USING CLIENT` (F1 docu for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapselect_client.htm) addition modifies this default behavior.
+- However, in classic ABAP, not in ABAP Cloud, you can use the [`USING CLIENT` (F1 docu for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapselect_client.htm) addition that modifies this default behavior.
 It disables implicit client handling.
   - With the addition, you can specify other clients from which to retrieve data.
 Find more information in the ABAP Keyword Documentation.
   - You may also stumble on the `CLIENT SPECIFIED` addition.
 It is obsolete, only `USING CLIENT` should be used.
   - The following (classic ABAP only) code shows a variety of syntax options.
 Note that it uses a data source of the cheat sheet repository.
 For exploration, you may want to use another data source.
-You may also want to check the commands that are passed by the [ABAP SQL Interface](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_interface_glosry.htm) when activating the SQL trace (transaction ST05) to the explore the use of another client ID and more.
+You may also want to check the commands that are passed by the [ABAP SQL Interface](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_interface_glosry.htm) when activating the SQL trace (transaction ST05) to explore the use of another client ID and more.

     ```abap
     "---- The following code is for classic ABAP only. ----